Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 - Use this option to have a low-latency connection to Azure and need to scale number of outbound connections.
 - Leverage firewall for granular rule creation, URL filtering, and TLS Inspection.
-- Consider using loadbalancer to evenly distribute traffic to workloads.
+- Consider using a load balancer to evenly distribute traffic to workloads.
 - Enable DDoS protection.

 ## Secured vWAN HUB